taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Maraba: **"But if Asoka's story is true, and the Peacekeepers intend to once again exploit the forest for its resources, then we should fight to defend what we've worked so hard to regain!!"**

+We see other Elders nodding, or looking contemplative, or arguing in small clumps, or looking skeptical, including Osiel.

 Osiel: **"So you admit that the validity of this story cannot be assumed!"**

-Maraba: **"Why are you so determined to demonize this stranger?
-Min also saw the soldiers and their tanks, *with her own eyes*.
+Maraba: **"The validity of the stranger's story cannot be assumed, but Min also saw the soldiers and their tanks, *with her own eyes*.
 She may not yet be an Elder, but she has already been inked as an Expert Crafter.
 Will you not trust the word of your own clanmate?"**

-### Page 4

 Osiel: **"Clanmate?
 Ha!
+Don't pretend like Min isn't your best friend!"**

+Maraba and Osiel glare at each other.
+More murmurs from the gathered Elders.
+Some look disapprovingly at Osiel, others look fearfully at Maraba, still others have inscrutable facial expressions.

+### Page 4

+A clump of Elders are debating hotly in whispers.
+One of them, another female Elder named Terena, looks up at Maraba.

-Don't pretend like Min isn't your best friend.
-Besides, you forgot a third option -- approach the Peacekeepers diplomatically, hear their intentions from *their* mouths to *our* ears, and see if we can come to some mutually beneficial agreement."**
+Terena: **"You forgot a third option -- approach the Peacekeepers diplomatically, hear their intentions from *their* mouths to *our* ears, and see if we can come to some mutually beneficial agreement."**

-Maraba: **"Ooooh, so are you volunteering to handle a diplomatic encounter with these forest destroyers?
-I wouldn't vote for you anyway, I'm sure you'd run away at the first sign of trouble."**

-Nova: **"Maraba!"**

-Nicola: **"Osiel, history shows the success rate of your third option, and it's depressingly low.
-I'd rather just hide deeper in the forest.
-We can't even communicate or travel to the Northern Hemisphere...so how will we have an alliance with a cult in the Northern Hemisphere, in a war against oppressors from space?"**
+Panaro, a younger male Elder, with piercings all along their left ear: **"Terena, history shows the success rate of your third option, and it's depressingly low.
+I'd rather just hide deeper in the forest."**

+Terena: **"History also shows that refusing to have any contact with the outside world can destroy a society as well."**

-Terena, a younger male Elder, with piercings all along their left ear: **"But because they are based in orbit, Maraba's right -- it really is only a matter of time before the WORLD GOV finds us."**
+Nicola: **"But because they are based in orbit, Maraba's second option is also very plausible -- it may really only be a matter of time before the WORLD GOV finds us."**

+Panaro: **"We can't even communicate or travel to the Northern Hemisphere...so how will we have an alliance with a cult in the Northern Hemisphere, in a war against oppressors from space?"**

+Loud murmurs take over the room.
+Terena and Panaro argue hotly with each other, while Nicola, Maraba, and a few others debate the power dynamic between Orbiters and Earthers.

 ### Page 5

+Osiel: **"In the end, it's really down to one question -- do we want to get involved in a war, or not?"**

+This quiets the room.
+Osiel looks down, sad and thoughtful, picking his words carefully.

+Osiel: **"

 The Elders debate the offer, and in the end decide to reject the alliance and move deeper into the Amazon, in the hopes that the Automata can avoid confrontation with the **WORLD GOV** indefinitely.
 The Elders offer to help Asoka return to the other side of the Red Zone, so that they can relay the Automata's response in person and return home.
 Asoka confesses that they are able to remotely broadcast the response to the other Biononymous, and besides, they had no more home to go back to.
 The Elders then offer Asoka asylum with the Automata and invite Asoka to come with them, in exchange for answering the questions of the Elders about the Biononymous and their technology.
 Fearful of the potential of betraying their dead parents, Asoka hesitates.
 Having few other options, Asoka accepts asylum with the Automata but asks for time to process before talking about their dead parents' and their research.
 Asoka uses Iri to relay the news back to Eireena - that the Automata have chosen to decline the offer of alliance, and have decided to go deeper into hiding.
 Eireena tells Asoka that more Peacekeepers have been stationed at every Green Haven, and that the **WORLD GOV** is now demanding 50% of the Green Havens' yearly yield, supposedly to feed the Peacekeepers who are keeping the Green Havens safe from the **BEASTS**.
 Eireena shares her belief that the **BEASTS** are creations of the **WORLD GOV**, meant to create an atmosphere of terror so that the **WORLD GOV** can subdue the planetside population into fearful obedience.
 Upon hearing this news, Asoka falls into a deep, dark depression.